Han Hui Hui says sorry over ‘contemptuous material’ in posts

 - Posted 21 Mar 2017 12:51

-SINGAPORE: Blogger Han Hui Hui has apologised and taken down “contemptuous material” published on her social media accounts, the Attorney-General’s Chambers (AGC) said on Tuesday (Mar 21).
+SINGAPORE: The Attorney-General’s Chambers will not pursue contempt of court charges against blogger Han Hui Hui after she apologised and removed several posts that accused the courts of being politically motivated and seeking to persecute her.

-The AGC said it wrote to Ms Han last Monday about a video published on her YouTube account and posts on her Facebook account.
+In a press release on Tuesday (Mar 21), the AGC said it wrote to Ms Han last Monday about “contemptuous material” in a video published on her YouTube account and posts on her Facebook account.

 “The relevant parts of Ms Han’s video and posts scandalised the Singapore Courts by stating that the Singapore Courts had lied, that they were politically motivated in convicting and sentencing her, and that they sought to persecute and harass her,” the AGC said.